CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm-intermed/aws_cli_launch_vm.md

 ```

-### Successful run timing using gp3 filesystem (somtimes the timing is 2x worse, haven't found a cause for this variabilities in performance)
+### Successful run timing using gp3 filesystem

+(sometimes the timing is 2x worse, the cause for this variabilities in performance is most likely due to the volume not being initialized)

+<a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-initialize.html">EBS Initialization to avoid latency issues</a>

 ```
 ==================================